Newcastle-Lunabotics/NCL_Lunabotics_Challenge/ros2_ws/src/ncl_example_pubsub/README.md

 ros2 run ncl_example_pubsub talker

-You should see messages printed in the listener terminal.
+You should see messages appearing in the listener terminal.

-How ROS 2 communication works (simple explanation)
+## How ROS 2 communication works (simple)

 Talker node